bestbat/Homura/README.md

 # States:

-- Steam: Works, but uses winxp with an older steam client.
+- Steam: Works, but uses winxp with an older steam client to get some online features.
+(Doesn't affect performance)
 - Blizzard: Works.
 - Origin: Borked: The legacy client updates to a newer version that dont works at this time.
 - Uplay: Works, but crashes to often.